Achieving 100 percent renewable energy.

-Apple signs the European Union Code of Conduct on Power Supplies, which encourages manufacturers to design power supplies that minimise energy consumption in off mode.
+Apple signs the European Union Code of Conduct on Power Supplies, which encourages manufacturers to design power supplies that minimize energy consumption in off mode.

-Apple becomes a founding member of the US Federal Energy Management Program (FEMP), which introduces energy efficiency requirements for the off mode of computer products.
+Apple becomes a founding member of U.S. Federal Energy Management Program (FEMP), which introduces energy efficiency requirements for the off mode of computer products.

 Apple computers and displays first meet applicable ENERGY STAR requirements.